 Projects for Peace

-In its fifth year, Projects for Peace is an invitation to undergraduates at the American colleges and universities in the Davis United World College Scholars Program to design grassroots projects that they will implement during the summer of 2013.
+In its Sixth year, Projects for Peace is an invitation to undergraduates at the American colleges and universities in the Davis United World College Scholars Program to design grassroots projects that they will implement during the summer of 2017.
 The projects judged to be the most promising and feasible will be funded at $10,000 each.
 The objective is to encourage and support today's motivated youth to create and tryout their own ideas for building peace.

 Projects for Peace is made possible by Kathryn Wasserman Davis, an accomplished internationalist and philanthropist.
 Kathryn Wasserman Davis is the mother of Wheaton alumna Diana Davis Spencer ’60 and received an honorary degree from Wheaton in 2008.
 At least one Wheaton student has received a Davis Projects for Peace grant each year since the program’s inception.